-An epidural blood patch uses a small amount of blood to create a seal.
-It's done after a lumbar puncture (LP) to restore normal pressure in the spinal fluid.
+An epidural blood patch is a procedure to stop spinal fluid from leaking.
+It uses a small amount of blood to seal the leak.
+It is done after a lumbar puncture (LP).

 |Copyright © Nucleus Medical Media, Inc.|